Demian Conrad: Artistes and robots

 In 2017, during the International Exhibition in Kazakhstan, the Grand Palais in Paris, in collaboration with the Astana Contemporary Arts Center, launched an exhibition titled Artistes & Robots.
 This explored the relationship between artists and artificial intelligence.
 Together with the curator Jérôme Neutres and co-curator and artist Miguel Chevalier, Conrad designed the graphic communication of the exhibition, including the event identity, infographics, catalog, and communication campaign.
 Parametric algorithms were used to design the exhibition's editorial and multimedia work These algorithms were inspired by Donald Knuth's Metafont.

 The design of the exhibition included explicit and implicit references to the human-machine relation theme.
 The installation called Responsive Typography and designed by Conrad welcomed the visitor through a dialogue with an algorithm.
 This human-machine dialogue takes place through the manipulation, in real time, of the characters of the words Artistes & Robots.
 Characters were displayed on a LED screen connected to a PC, which received signals about the visitors' positioning from an Xbox Kinect 360.
 This work includes a custom font, derived from a parametric generation process that was developed from hand drawings.
 The parametric font shape is the result of a process that transforms circular shapes into squares or rhombuses.
 To create this font, an application was developed in collaboration with Prototypo.
 This exhibition was presented at the Expo in 2017 in Astana before being brought to Paris in 2019.

 Collections

-Conrad's works can be found in private and important museum collections, including the Museum für Gestaltung in Zurich, the Musée de Design et d'Arts Appliqués Contemporains in Lausanne, the National Library in Bern, and the Cantonal Library of Canton Vaud.
+Conrad's works can be found in private and important museum collections, including the Museum of Design in Zürich, the Musée de Design et d'Arts Appliqués Contemporains in Lausanne, the National Library in Bern, and the Cantonal Library of Canton Vaud.